 - Tofu should be about two-thirds of its original thickness when it is ready.

 - Store in an airtight container for up to a day after pressing.

-An important note is that this process is for the firm or extra-firm tofu only.
+An important note is that this process is only for the firm or extra-firm tofu.
 It won’t work with any silken tofu.
 Silken tofu is much too soft, and you will crush it if you try pressing it.
 As we stated before, silken tofu is best for blending or using in baked goods.

 Tip 3: Season and marinade generously

 One of the great things about cooking with tofu is that it does not have a lot of flavor on its own.
 It is very mild.
 That means it can absorb almost any flavor you want it to.

 The downside is that many people don’t season their tofu correctly and decide they dislike it.

 Make sure to thoroughly season it and give your tofu time in its marinade to absorb as much flavor as possible.
 Don’t rush this process!